At its very essence, churn is one of the fundamental ways to measure the success and stability of a SaaS company.

 Churn rates can help indicate the areas you need to refocus your marketing efforts on and re-evaluate your current onboarding and customer retention strategies.

-But with so many different ways to measure churn, SaaS metrics to consider and different churns rates to evaluate, where do you start and how do you know if you have a 'good' SaaS churn rate?
+But with so many different ways to measure churn, SaaS metrics to consider, and different churn rates to evaluate, where do you start and how do you know if you have a 'good' SaaS churn rate?
 What SaaS churn rate benchmarks are available to us?

 Let’s get you up to speed on: